matrixorigin/matrixorigin.io/docs/MatrixOne/Overview/key-feature-htap.md

 The base table is a table that stores data in a relational database.
 It is the source of data and the basis of other tables.
 The base table includes multiple rows of records, each row represents an entity or object, and each column represents an attribute of the entity.
 The base table is the most basic data storage structure in the database.

 Unlike ordinary views, a materialized view is an actual table that contains a snapshot of the base table data rather than query results based on the base table.
 In contrast, a materialized view is a calculated and stored view in the database that includes data from one or more base tables.
 Materialized views can improve query performance while reducing access pressure on base tables by avoiding the need to recalculate each query.

-Using MatrixOne's built-in streaming engine, materialized views can be updated periodically to keep in sync with base table data.
-This improves query performance while decoupling TP (transaction processing) and AP (analytical processing) request completion for base tables.

 ## Scenarios